kevinyokutran/autopy/README.markdown

 									      'MwBDGA2QBcMwpt')
 	<Bitmap object at 0x12278>

-This is not recommended for large bitmaps (a screenshot, for instance, is obviously _way_ too big), but can be useful for short images used in a script you want to be very easily distributable.
+The above is not recommended for large bitmaps (a screenshot, for instance, is obviously _way_ too big), but can be useful for short images used in a script you want to be very easily distributable.

 Aside from analyzing a bitmap's pixel data, the main use for loading a bitmap is finding it on the screen or inside another bitmap.
 For example, the following prints the coordinates of the first monkey found in a barrel of monkeys (scanned from left to right, top to bottom):